Crypto-TII/TLS1.3/makecertchain/README.md

 Finally run the Rust server application from *rust/server*.
 The server can use the new certificate chain, and the client will validate it against its built-in copy of the root certificate.

-To update the chain to use a new leaf certificate (perhaps when the old one expires) with the same root and intermediate certificates, just run the *makeleafcert* application again and replace
+To update the chain to use a new leaf certificate (perhaps when the old one expires) with the same root and intermediate certificates, just edit and run the *makeleafcert* application again and replace
 *certchain.pem* and *leaf.key*.

 Client-side certificates can be created in a similar way.